wallmar/millionenshow/README.md

 # Millionenshow
-A project from Markus Wallner
+A funny quizapp designed for a birthday party

 ## Commands
 * `npm install` to install all dependencies